BhoiDanny/gulp-mini-framework/README.md

 ### Starting

-This Project is focused on helping and obliging developers: and programmers to speed up their workflow and also helping them to structure their file structure in an organized way.
+This Project is focused on helping and obliging developers: and programmers to speed up their workflow and also helping them to structure their files in an organized way.
 It allows you to minify large files and optimize large images and videos in their Project.
 Moreover, it quickly speeds up development by allowing you to easily deploy projects through FTP: web (HTML) projects.

 #### Installation